 Heart Hospital of Lafayette – Every Woman’s Heart Hospital

-As a hospital dedicated to cardiac care, the prevention and treatment of heart disease is at the core of our mission.
+As a hospital dedicated to cardiac care, the prevention and treatment of heart disease are at the core of our mission.
 We understand the specific risk factors, signs and symptoms of heart disease in women and approach every patient with care and understanding.
-If you have a history of heart disease in your family, or have any of the above risk factors, Heart Hospital of Lafayette is your best choice for quality patient care.
+If you have a history of heart disease in your family or have any of the above risk factors, Heart Hospital of Lafayette is your best choice for quality patient care.

 Read more information about Women and Heart Disease here.